analog-nico/fire-up/README.md

 'api/rest/users'               // By convention you may use e.g. a slash to use namespaces.
 ```

 Using camel case or slashes for namespaces etc. is just a convention you can apply as you like.
-Fire Up! matches implemented interfaces with module references defined in `__module.inject` with strict equality `===`.
+Fire Up! matches implemented interfaces with module references defined in `exports.inject` with strict equality `===`.

 You can declare extended interfaces by using the colon `:`: